canonical/checkbox/checkbox-ng/docs/author/provider-template.rst

     # NOTE: one thing that you could do here, that makes a lot of sense,
     # is to compute version somehow.
 This may vary depending on the
     # context of your provider.
-Future version of PlainBox will offer git,
+Future version of Plainbox will offer git,
     # bzr and mercurial integration using the versiontools library
     # (optional)